Important Note – Please Read

 Now, when the player is sprinting, we’ll use

 SPRINT_ACCEL instead of

 ACCEL, which will accelerate the player faster.

-Go give it a whirl!
-You can change the sprint related class variables to make the player faster or slower when sprinting!
+Go try it out!
+You can change the sprint-related class variables to make the player faster or slower when sprinting!

 In Part 2 we will add some guns to our player character.